Backup and DR

 Hash is a data-function represented by a 16-bit value.
 If something in the file is changed - hash is also changed.

 Let’s compare block-level backup to the file-level approach.
 Both have pros and cons.
-The file-level approach is simple and widely used, but has a few flaws:
+The file-level approach is simple and widely used, but has a few flaws in comparison with file-level backup:

 - Backup software has to go through all files and check if any of the files have been changed since the previous backup.
 This may be the reason why your backup job takes a long time.